ChrisO98/Capstone_GOPHR_ROS/README.md

 Make sure to enable UART2 and SPI on the Raspberry Pi 4 with Ubuntu

-Link to the complete work of the top portion of the project - [https://github.com/ChrisO98/GOPHR_Simulation-Hardware/tree/main](https://github.com/ChrisO98/GOPHR_Simulation-Hardware)
+Link to the simulation work of the top portion of the project - [https://github.com/ChrisO98/GOPHR_Simulation](https://github.com/ChrisO98/GOPHR_Simulation)